OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 ---
-title: On send feature for Outlook Add-ins | Microsoft Docs
+title: On send feature for Outlook add-ins | Microsoft Docs
-description: Learn about handling the on send event in Outlook Add-ins.
+description: Learn about handling the on send event in Outlook add-ins.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins